 There are sets of phrases that, if found in a chat log that is scanned, result in an immediate 14-day or permanent ban[1,2].
 This includes phrases like “kys”, “fgt”, and “ching chong”.
 This means that a chat log can contain no other examples of toxicity, and be on a 100% clean account, and a ban will happen.
 Rioters have rescinded bans under this policy, because it is easy to coerce players into saying lesser-known triggers.

 So now that we’ve gotten this basic understanding out of the way, let’s lay down some quick points

 - In SpamAssassin, there are rules that have a score higher than the default threshold.
 That means the rule, by itself, is enough to flag a message.
-This could just as easily be the case in the Instant Feedback System
+This is also the case in the Instant Feedback System.

 - In SpamAssassin, there are also rules that lower a score.
 These would include things like being from a known-good sender of messages (Like Amazon or Apple) or being from an address you’ve previously sent mail to.

 - Remember how I said earlier that only your chat logs are seen by the system?
 This is because a filter of this type isn’t equipped to take apart human conversation and figure out who’s talking to who, about what.
 All it knows is what you said, and how toxic each line was.

 - Most “neutral” profane words (fuck, shit, damn) are not considered inherently toxic, for obvious reasons.[Post]